 After Virginia Beach Shooting, Gov. Ralph Northam Calls Session On Gun Violence

-In the aftermath of a mass shooting that took the lives of 12 victims in Virginia Beach, Virginia Gov. Ralph Northam is calling a special legislative session to address gun violence.
+In the aftermath of a mass shooting that killed 12 people in Virginia Beach, Va., Gov. Ralph Northam is calling a special legislative session to address gun violence.

-"We must do more than give our thoughts and prayers; we must give Virginians the action they deserve," Northam said Tuesday morning during a press conference in Richmond.
+"We must do more than give our thoughts and prayers; we must give Virginians the action they deserve," Northam said during a news conference Tuesday morning in Richmond, Va.

-Northam said he is summoning the Virginia General Assembly to consider what he describes as "common-sense public safety laws," including universal background checks, bans on bump stocks, requirements to report lost or stolen firearms, and expanded authority for local municipalities to regulate firearms, including in government buildings.
+Northam said he is summoning the Republican-controlled Virginia General Assembly to consider what he describes as "common-sense public safety laws" — including universal background checks; bans on assault-style weapons and bump stocks, as well as sound suppressors like the one used in the Virginia Beach shooting; requirements to report lost or stolen firearms; and expanded authority for local municipalities to regulate firearms, including in government buildings.

-"I will be asking for votes and laws, not thoughts and prayers," he said.
+The governor's spokeswoman said Northam's office is hoping to arrange the special session for late June.

 The victims of the shooting Friday afternoon included 11 city employees and a contractor.

-The gunman, who'd worked as a civil engineer for the city for nine years, resigned for what he described as "personal reasons" hours before the shooting.
+The gunman, who had worked as a civil engineer for the city for nine years, resigned for what he described as "personal reasons" hours before the shooting.
 He died after an extended gun battle with police.

-"It is wrong; it is outrageous; it is unforgivable to turn our municipal centers, our schools, our churches, our synagogues and mosques into battlefields," Northam said.
+"It is wrong, it is outrageous, it is unforgivable to turn our municipal centers, our schools, our churches and synagogues and mosques into battlefields," Northam said.
+"No one should go to work, to school or to church wondering if they will come home."

+He noted that schoolchildren regularly take part in active shooter drills and that gun violence has come to be seen as a "new normal."

+"That's what our society has come to, because we have failed to act on gun violence," Northam said.

 The Democratic governor noted that he had proposed several similar gun control measures during this year's legislative session, but none passed.

-The shooting represents the first major test of Northam's leadership, since a scandal earlier this year involving a blackface photo on Northam's medical school yearbook page.
+The shooting represents the first major test of Northam's leadership since a scandal earlier this year involving a blackface photo on Northam's medical school yearbook page.
 The photo and Northam's handling of the situation led to multiple calls for his resignation from within his own party.
 After initially apologizing for the photo, Northam denied appearing in it.
 A review by Eastern Virginia Medical School was unable to determine conclusively whether Northam was in the photo.

+Northam appeared alongside Lt.
+Gov. Justin Fairfax and Attorney Gen. Mark Herring, each of whom were embroiled in their own scandals that seemed to cascade from Richmond after the yearbook photo surfaced in February.
+Two women have accused Fairfax of sexual assault, which he has denied.
+And Herring came forward to apologize for appearing in blackface as part of a costume when he was a 19-year-old college student.

 As he called the special session, Northam dismissed the notion that it's too soon to talk about policy in the aftermath of the Virginia Beach shooting.